codekaitw/Js-Jest/README.md

   Time:        0.218 s
   Ran all test suites.
 ```
-## Step 3: Export the Happy Path and Unhappy Paths
+## Step 3: Explore the Happy Path and Unhappy Paths
 *   Happy Path: focuses on the ideal, expected scenario where everything goes as planned.
 This type of testing ensures that the software works as intended under normal conditions.
 *   Unhappy Paths: refers to testing scenarios where things go wrong.
 This type of testing is designed to ensure that the software gracefully handles error conditions, invalid inputs, or unexpected user behavior.
 1. In this case: add function, we need to think about unexpected scenarios of this function (In real word usually base on requirement).